percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --ssl-ca

-   Path of the file which contains list of trusted SSL CAs.
+   Path of the file, which contains a list of trusted SSL CAs.
 More information can be found in `--ssl-ca
    <https://dev.mysql.com/doc/refman/5.7/en/secure-connection-options.html#option_general_ssl-ca>`_
    MySQL server documentation.

 .. option:: --ssl-capath

-   Directory path that contains trusted SSL CA certificates in PEM format.
+   The directory path that contains trusted SSL CA certificates in the PEM format.
 More information can be found in `--ssl-capath
    <https://dev.mysql.com/doc/refman/5.7/en/secure-connection-options.html#option_general_ssl-capath>`_
    MySQL server documentation.